 - MATH 1ZC3 – Engineering Mathematics II-B

 - PHYSICS 1E03 – Waves, Electricity and Magnetic Fields

 Electives: 3 units of an approved complementary studies electives.

 Note: The unit value of a particular course is indicated by the last digit of the course code (e.g. 1A03 = 3 units).

-Beginning in second year, students will pursue more specialized courses of study in the Bachelor of Engineering and Biomedical Engineering (B.Eng.
-BME.) degree or the Honours Bachelor of Health Sciences (B.H.Sc.) degree in Health, Engineering Science and Entrepreneurship.
+In second year, students will pursue more specialized courses of study in either the Bachelor of Engineering and Biomedical Engineering (B.Eng.
+BME.) degree or the Honours Bachelor of Health Sciences in Health, Engineering Science and Entrepreneurship (B.H.Sc.
+HESE) degree.

 Level II Program Selection:

-As enrolment is limited in each of the two degree options, where there is more demand than spaces, competition will be based on first-year academic achievement.
+As enrolment is limited in each degree options, where there is more demand than spaces, competition will be based on first-year academic achievement.